-So often when trying to define God’s call on my life, I felt like His plans for me were elusive and intangible.
-In reality, however, I had placed obstacles in my own life that made it hard to hear what He was so patiently and clearly telling me.
-As God’s handiwork, we are created in Christ Jesus to do good works, which God prepared in advance for us to do (Ephesians 2:10).
-Our one job is to be obedient to Him and He will take care of everything else.
+So often when trying to understand God’s call for my life, I felt like His plans for me were elusive and intangible.
+In reality, I had placed obstacles in my own life that made it hard to hear what He was so patiently and clearly telling me.
+In this post, I’ll share ways to better identify where He is calling you and hear His voice with these 7 tips on how to find God’s calling for your life.

 When God repeatedly told me to write, my mind was flooded with thoughts like “But what will this lead to?”, “Will this be worth it?” and “Am I SURE this is what He is telling me?”
 It was in the midst of this doubt that I read Luke 1, where the angel Gabriel tells Zechariah about the imminent birth of his son, John the Baptist.
 Zechariah answers in disbelief saying, “How can I be sure of this?
 I am an old man and my wife is well along in years.”

 The angel responds to his lack of faith by taking away his voice until the day of John’s birth.
 In other words, believe God when He tells you to do something the first time.
 Don’t spin your wheels by questioning Him but be obedient to the last thing God told you to do – even if you don’t understand it.
 He will be sure to show you the next step in His perfect time.